learn-co-students/react-redux-assessment-v-000/README.md

 ## <a id="support">Project Support</a>

-Unlike the rest of the curriculum, if you have any questions about your assessment or need help with it, please don’t use the Ask New Question feature.
-Rather than working with Learn Experts, please reach out to your Learn Instructor responsible for this section instead.
+Unlike the rest of the curriculum, if you have any questions about your assessment or need help with it, please don’t use the Ask A Question feature.
+Rather than working with AAQ technical coaches, please reach out to your Learn Instructor responsible for this section.

 You can find your Learn Instructor using the following link: [Who are the section leads](http://help.learn.co/instructional-support/receiving-course-support/who-are-the-section-leads).